Lichuan1114/health-exam-checker/README.md

 # 🏥 Health Exam Availability Checker in Australia
-This project is a Python script that automatically checks for health exam appointment availability and notifies you via Telegram when slots open up in Australia for visa purposes as an individual.
+This project is a Python script that automatically checks for health exam appointment for individual availability and notifies you via Telegram, whether or not slots are available.
+It can be run manually or scheduled to run at specified intervals using GitHub Actions.

 ## 🚀 Features
 ✅ Automates the booking availability check for health exams
 ✅ Uses Selenium to scrape the booking website
+✅ Allows users to enter location and state via command-line arguments or prompt, and save for future use.
 ✅ Sends notifications via Telegram
 ✅ Runs on GitHub Actions every 2 hours if enabled